Average Australian Mortgage Size in 2023

-If you choose to build an investment property - either on vacant land or by knocking down an existing building - then you should be aware of the pros and cons of doing so.
+If you choose to build an investment property then you should be aware of the pros and cons of doing so.

-Investment properties usually let you claim the depreciation on a number of things, but newly built properties also let you claim the depreciation on internal fixtures and fittings (such as blinds), which can reduce your taxable income.
-See a professional accountant for anything tax-related.
+There's a number of deductions you can claim for investment properties, but newly built properties also let you claim the depreciation on internal fixtures and fittings (such as blinds), which can reduce your taxable income.

 Depending on how good of a job you've done purchasing the right land and building an attractive property, you can go back to your lender after everything is done and get the property re-valued.
 If the home is re-valued to a price that's higher than the initial value during your application (more on this later), you have instantly added some equity to the property.